Categories

 “After the dock closed in 1968, it was sold to the Greater London Council who put out a tender for its redevelopment.
 Taylor Woodrow’s successful scheme comprised a World Trade Centre, a hotel and offices and residential units around a busy yacht haven.
 The scheme was formally adopted on St Katharine’s Day 1969 and work began on the Tower Hotel.
 Two decades ago, when the first bricks of this first building was laid, St Katharine’s was a drab, derelict and forbidding site.
 It took great vision to see the potential of what stands here today.”

 Tower Walk is a gently curved terrace of five almost identical planned terraced houses (two storey over basement under setback) flanked by matching irregular shaped end houses rising above integral garages.
-It is an island (or at very least a peninsula) site location encircled by tourism: to the north floats Gloriana, The Queen’s Diamond Jubilee Barge; to the east is The Dickens Inn; to the south, the River Thames.
+It’s an island (or at very least a peninsula) site location encircled by tourism: to the north floats Gloriana, The Queen’s Diamond Jubilee Barge; to the east stands The Dickens Inn; to the south flows the River Thames.

 The brochure grandly continues: “Tower Walk, a new crescent of seven luxury residences, has been built to commemorate the departure of the Royal Foundation of St Katharine to Regent’s Park in 1826.
 In the style of Nash and overlooking the haven with its many yachts, motor cruisers and historic Thames sailing barges, it offers unique, very spacious and classical living space in this fascinating corner of the City.”